rritaz/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD candidate in [Statistics](https://statistics.northwestern.edu/) at [Northwestern University](https://www.northwestern.edu/) and a member of the [Statistics for Evidence-Based Policy and Practice (STEPP) Center](https://sites.northwestern.edu/steppcenter/about/) lab.
-My research is focused on statistical methods for meta-analysis, particularly as applied to a small collection of studies, and effect size estimation in randomized experiments.
+My research is in statistical methods for meta-analysis, particularly as applied to a small collection of studies, and effect size estimation in randomized experiments.